 Foothills Trail: The 77-mile Foothills Trail snakes along the state line through Upstate South Carolina and southern North Carolina mountains with several connecting spur trails.
 To hike through Headwaters State Forest, hike the Sassafras Mountain to Caesar's Head State Park spur (14.2 miles long).
 The first nine miles from Sassafras is in Headwaters.

-Sassafras Mountain: The best view over the Headwaters State Forest will be from a new 15-foot-tall observation deck atop Sassafras Mountain to be completed late summer 2018.
-The top of Sassafras Mountain is just across the state line, and it is the highest point in South Carolina at 3,553 feet high elevation.
-The deck will be handicapped accessible and offer a complete panorama view.
+Sassafras Mountain: The best view over the Headwaters State Forest will be from a new 15-foot-tall observation deck atop Sassafras Mountain.
+Located just across the state line, Sassafras Mountain is the highest point in South Carolina at 3,553 feet high elevation.
 It's about 7 miles from East Fork Falls and 15 miles south of Brevard.
 GPS Address: 1399 F. Van Clayton Memorial Highway, Sunset, SC 29685